ARTICLE I. NAME OF ORGANIZATION

 - Has general and active management of the business of this Board

-- Submits a report summarizing the yearly activities of The Collective at the AGM.
+- Submits a report summarizing the yearly activities of The Collectif at the AGM.

 Section 2.
 Vice-President